chguiterman/dfoliatR/cran-comments.md

 ## Submission
 This is a resubmission of `dfoliatR` to v0.3.0.
 In this version, I have:

-* Corrected urls for data documentation
+* Changed urls in data documentation to address new rules
-* Corrected missing values in CITATION file

 ## R CMD check results